35 Similes for Slow – As Slow as a Snail

 Meaning: This simile describes the frustratingly slow pace of something that has been hindered, much like a car caught in traffic.

-• Example Sentence 1: “The traffic this morning was as slow as a car stuck in traffic, and I was late for work.”
+• “The traffic this morning was as slow as a car stuck in traffic, and I was late for work.”

-• Example Sentence 2: “Our discussion moved as slow as a car stuck in traffic, with no clear resolution in sight.”
+• “Our discussion moved as slowly as a car stuck in traffic, with no clear resolution in sight.”

 Other Ways to Say: